Auroras-live/changelog/README.md

 ### 16/08/2016
  - Changed the dash in the temperature to a colon to avoid confusion to people who live in places where the temperature drops below 0

+### 01/09/2016
+ - Fixed a typo in the himawari-nz image.
+Now the satellite image should load correctly

 ## API
 ### v1
  - Initial public version